Botanical Name: Asplenium nidus

-Light: Moderate to bright light.
+Light: Give your plant bright, indirect sunlight.
 No direct sun, which can scorch the fronds.
 Give the pot a quarter turn each week for even growth.

 Water: Keep soil evenly moist.
 Use a pot with drainage holes to prevent overwatering.
 Water the potting mix, not the center of the rosette, otherwise it can easily rot.
-Water less in winter.
+Water less in winter when growth is slower.
 Yellow fronds are often a sign of overwatering.

 Humidity: This tropical fern likes moist air.
-If the relative humidity drops below 50%, use a humidity tray or room humidifier to add moisture to the air around the fern.
+If the relative humidity drops below 50%, use a humidity tray or cool-mist room humidifier to add moisture to the air around the fern.
 Brown leaf tips are a sign of dry air.

 Fertilizer: Feed every 2 weeks in spring and summer with a balanced (such as 10-10-10 NPK) water-soluble fertilizer at half strength.